frioux/Business-Card/readme.md

 Javascript, HTML, CSS, and complex database interactions.

-At Micro Technology Services Incorporated I've gotten involved in using more complex Perl frameworks, like Catalyst and DBIx::Class.
+At Micro Technology Services Incorporated I've gotten involved in using more complex Perl frameworks, like the Catalyst web framework and the DBIx::Class ORM.
 Both of those I've used extensively to the point where I have contributed code to both.
 I convinced the company to start using version control with subversion and helped the switch to git when it was sufficiently mature for professional usage.

 Since my initial hire as a web developer I have moved to an architectural role, taking the lead on designing a Duress/Mass Notification system